Ryan-PG/yt-weather-fun/README.md

 ## Website Preview
 ![Weather Fun Preview](preview.png)

+## Prerequisites
+Before running the app, copy `.env.example` and rename it to `.env.local`.
+Fill in the required environment variables.
+Alternatively, set the environment variables in your production environment before starting the app.

 ## Features
 - Search for any city using the location search bar
 - View real-time weather data (temperature, day/night, etc.)